VIC.GOV.AU | Policy and Advisory Library

 Asset management plans for capital works

 Asset management plans (AMPs) for capital works are completed when a school receives funding to undertake a new capital works project.
 AMP focuses on the educational directions of the school and current sufficiency, condition and functionality and asset management and infrastructure needs over a 5-year period that support the identified educational directions.
-AMPs optimise infrastructure funding by defining projects, budgets, timelines and cash flow.
+AMPs optimise infrastructure funding by defining projects, budgets, timelines, and cash flow.

 Principals are accountable to corporate staff and a project control group for their timely contributions to the planning process.
 School councils should also contribute to the planning process.
 AMPs for phase 1 of capital works projects are expected to be endorsed by both principals (as departmental employees) and school councils before submission to corporate staff for approval.
-Requirements, timelines and performance measures are project specific and communicated following the announcement of funding allocations.
+Requirements, timelines, and performance measures are project specific and communicated following the announcement of funding allocations.

-Performance and activity is closely monitored by the VSBA and enforced through the department’s regional offices.
+Performance and activity are closely monitored by the VSBA and enforced through the department’s regional offices.
 Schools are supported to meet relevant milestones and there is an established issue resolution process that holds relevant parties to account.

 Further information on the above programs can be found on the Guidance tab.